siffletdata/terraform-provider-sifflet/docs/data-sources/tags.md

 page_title: "sifflet_tags Data Source - terraform-provider-sifflet"
 subcategory: ""
 description: |-
   Read all Sifflet tags.
+Deprecated: This data source relies on an unstable API that may change in the future.
 ---

 # sifflet_tags (Data Source)

-Read all Sifflet tags.
+Read all Sifflet tags. **Deprecated: This data source relies on an unstable API that may change in the future.**

 ## Example Usage